 A Brief History of the Wiesbaden

 The hot springs of the Wiesbaden have been flowing from the San Juan Mountains for thousands of years.
-They range in temerpature from 85 to 134 degrees fahrenheit.
+They range in temperature from 85 to 134 degrees fahrenheit.

 The Ute Indians who settled here and other tribes who traveled for days to reach the healing waters considered them sacred and deemed them "Miracle Waters" because of their curative powers.
 Still, today, the Wiesbaden springs are used for ceremonial purposes.